-Located in the north east of Nigeria, the Mambila Plateau, population approximately 750,000, lacks any infrastructure as we understand in the west.
+Located in the north east of Nigeria, the Mambila Plateau, population approximately 750,000, lacks infrastructure as we understand in the west.
 Without mains water or electricity the centrally funded provision of education and healthcare for the community is thwarted by the minimal number of qualified people who are prepared to tolerate the uncomfortable living and working conditions, having instead the option to work in more centrally located cities and towns.
 Whilst the region has some government funded facilities, services are hindered by the absence of qualified staff and frequent strikes caused by pay issues and working conditions.

 Rapha Medica Project is a UK based, registered charity which directly supports Rapha Medical Outreach, a Trustee Incorporated Ministry with the Federal government of Nigeria.
 Led by Dr Paul Ushie, the small, skilled and dedicated team provide vital medical care for the remote community on the Mambilla Plateau in Nigeria.
 The next nearest qualified medical help is more than a 7 hour motor journey away, which is simply impossible for most.

-Working from a converted farmhouse with no mains water, electricity powered by generator and limited resources, the team offer hope, health education and healing to the immediate population as well as reaching out to the rural poor .
+Providing health education and healing to the immediate population as well as reaching out to the rural poor .
 Many people travel extraordinary distances, often by foot for several days in order the obtain the medical care they need.

 Though many conditions are curable, the recovery of patients is all too often complicated by ignorance, malnutrition, poor health, and the prevalence of endemic diseases like malaria, typhoid and HIV Aids.